dinhngocdung/easyengine-notes/content/notes/easyengine-docker.md

 ## How to Deploy

-Run the following command to launch the EasyEngine container:
+Run the following command to launch the EasyEngine-Docker:

 ```bash
 docker run -it --rm --privileged \